 The southern part of the Peruvian Amazon is the easiest for the traveller to access.
 You can fly daily from the capital, Lima, to the small town of Puerto Maldonaldo, which is on the doorstep of one of Peru’s amazing National Reserves, Tambopata.

-Or, if you want to combine a wildlife tour with a historical one in Machu Picchu, the citadel of the ancient Inca civilisation, you can make your way to Manu National Park from Cusco.
+Or, if you want to combine an Amazon tour with a historical one in Machu Picchu, the citadel of the ancient Inca civilisation, you can make your way to Manu National Park from Cusco.

 The Amazonian rainforest in Peru is serious jungle – not the sort of place you take yourself for a casual day out.
 The jungle floor may be very dark because the trees grow so close together, and so can be hard to navigate.
 And there are a number of poisonous creatures to look out for.